10 Most Amazing Living History Museums in the USA

 Affiliate links may be used in this post.
 I may receive a small commission at no extra cost to you if you use my affiliate link.

 Founded in 1926 by John D. Rockefeller, Jr. and Reverend Dr. W.A.R.
 Goodwin, the living museum known as Colonial Williamsburg started by restoring the town’s historic buildings.
-Presently, Colonial Williamsburg is the world’s largest living museum, encompassing 301 acres of refurbished and reconstructed buildings.
-Hundreds of people walk around in costume to recreate a setting representative to Pre-American Revolution life during the 18th century.
-It’s so large, it takes several days to explore.

 Address: 310 S England St, Williamsburg, VA 23185

-Also Read: Top 10 Tourist Attractions In Williamsburg, Virginia
+Also Read: Top Tourist Attractions In Williamsburg

 Though not as immersive as some of the other museums on this list, the Smithsonian National Museum of American History is constantly growing.
-The museum is devoted to the cultural, social, and other developments that have occurred from the beginning to the present day of America.
+The museum is devoted to the cultural, social, and other developments that have occurred from the beginning to the present day in America.
 There are more than 3 million historical artifacts, including the Star-Spangled Banner, Jefferson’s lap desk, and Dorothy’s ruby slippers.

 Address: 1300 Constitution Ave NW, Washington, DC 20560